MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pnputil-command-syntax.md

 **/export-driver** <em><oem#.inf | *> <target directory></em>

+Available in Windows 10, version 1607 (Redstone 1) and later.

 Export driver package(s) from the driver store into a target directory.

 **/enum-drivers**

+Available in Windows 10, version 1607 (Redstone 1) and later.

 Enumerate all 3rd party driver packages in the driver store.